maths/moodle-qtype_stack/doc/en/Specialist_tools/Drag_and_drop/Parsons.md

 ```
 For technical reasons we cannot currently validate errors in teacher's authoring for this.

+Please follow the examples below to understand how the components work.
+Then we provide two tools.

+1. Advice on workflow for [authoring Parson's problems](../../Topics/Proof/Proof_Parsons_workflow.md).
+2. Template questions in the [STACK question library](../../Maintaining/Sample_questions.md#STACK_library), under `Topics\Parsons-proof-template.xml` which you can load and use immediately.

 # Example 1: a minimal Parson's question

 The following is a minimal Parson's question where there student is expected to create a list in one and only one order.